© 2026 New Hampshire Public Radio

 Rachel Barenbaum

-Check This Out host Rachel Barenbaum discusses books by emerging authors she's loved this year.
-Guests include Deesha Philyaw and Gwydion Suilebhan, who also offer their choices for titles that flew under the radar.
+Check This Out host Rachel Barenbaum discusses some of her favorite new books by emerging authors with guests Deesha Philyaw and Gwydion Suilebhan, who also offer their choices for titles they enjoyed this year.

 Deesha Philyaw